Match career ideas to jobs in demand

 Tips for finding jobs in demand that interest your young person

-Try our tools – use our Subject Matcher and Skill Matcher tools to find jobs that interest your young person and are also in demand.
+Try our tools – use our Subject Matcher and Skill Matcher tools to find jobs.

-- Check their Vocational Pathways graph – your young person will have a Vocational Pathways graph in their NCEA results.
-Use this to see what industry they have a natural interest or talent for, and use our jobs database to search for jobs in demand in that industry.
+- Check their Vocational Pathways graph – it will be in their NCEA results.
+Use this to see what industry they have a natural interest or talent for, and use our job profiles to search for jobs in demand in that industry.

 Chat with your young person about the realities of finding work in the industry they chose.
-Help them find people working in that industry to talk to and check out our jobs database job profiles and videos to get a better picture of that career.
+They can get information from talking to people in these careers, or checking out our job profiles.

 Once they’ve done the research, help them make a plan for steps they can take to get into the job.
 Make sure they include a backup plan.
 They could also plan for a portfolio career – one with a range of jobs or activities.